Free food pantry in American Canyon runs afoul of homeowner association rules

 Zuniga has since been told that if she doesn’t remove the pantry, she could be subject to fines.

-“Although it’s highly commendable,” to offer such a free food pantry, “it’s against the rules,” said John Howe, vice president of operations of Howe Association Management Inc., of Danville, Calif.
-The company manages the HOA for the AmCan neighborhood.
+“Although it’s highly commendable,” to offer such a free food pantry, “it’s against the rules,” said John Howe, vice president of operations of Howe Association Management Inc., of Danville.
+The company manages the HOA for the American Canyon neighborhood.

 Unapproved structures or items can “disrupt the harmony of the association,” said Howe.